 The Division of Digestive and Liver Diseases at UT Southwestern Medical Center offers many educational programs.
-Foremost among these is the division's fellowship program.
-The fellowship program provides scholarly education and training in a wide range of gastrointestinal and hepatic diseases, ranging from a clinical to investigative focus.
+Foremost among these is the Division's fellowship program.
+The Gastroenterology Fellowship Program provides scholarly education and training in a wide range of gastrointestinal and hepatic diseases, ranging from a clinical to investigative focus.

-The goals of the UT Southwestern GI Fellowship program are:
+The goals of the UT Southwestern Gastroenterology Fellowship Program are: